mtrudel/bandit/README.md

 [Documentation](https://hexdocs.pm/bandit/)

 Bandit is a pure Elixir HTTP server for Plug apps.
-It is currently very much a WiP but is maturing quickly.
+It is currently very much a WiP but is maturing quickly (see below for more information on current and future development plans).

 Bandit is built atop [Thousand Island](https://github.com/mtrudel/thousand_island) and as a result can provide scalable and performant HTTP services out of the box.
 By being the simplest thing that can get from HTTP requests to a Plug